rlancaste/AstroPi3/README.md

 - Ensures Serial connections will not be disabled

 - Installs INDI and KStars

+- Installs the kdeglobals configuration file so that KStars can have breeze icons

 - Installs GSC (Currently not in arm64)